- BeautyHub PRO

 Reapplying sunscreen is just as important as applying it the first time.
 A study in the Journal of the American Academy of Dermatology reveals that sunscreens that are readily removed from the skin, whether by water, sweat, or rubbing, don’t offer that much protection no matter how often they are reapplied.
 The study, therefore, suggests applying sunscreen 15 to 30 minutes before sun exposure and reapplying every 15 to 30 minutes after sun exposure begins.

-If you’re wearing sunscreen even if you’re not going out (we see you, bestie), reapply every two to three hours.
+If you’re (we see you, bestie), reapply every two to three hours.

 This is probably one of the most unwelcome self-care ideas, but it may also be the one you need.
 According to the Journal of Advances in Dermatology and Allergology, eating too much sugar can induce an insulin spike.
 This can break down collagen fibers, put sebaceous glands in overdrive, and cause acne and inflammation.
 It can aggravate breakouts, speed up the skin sagging and wrinkles, and even make eczema worse.